 Teachers use email and Google Classroom to post student assignments and other class materials.
 In addition, the school administration, club advisors, coaches, and others use email and Google Classroom to communicate important information to students.
 Students are expected to check their email accounts and Google Classroom at least daily.
-Notifications for Google Classroom should be set to receive them to at least the student's email account.
+Notifications for Google Classroom will be sent to the student's email account.